INM-6/beaverdam/README.md

    - `[database]`:  location of database
    - `[fields]`:  location of each field you want to show
    - `[filters]`, `[table]`, and `[plots]`:  which metadata fields to show as filters, in the datatable, and in graphs
+1. Make sure MongoDB is running.
+If you just built a database, it's already running and you can proceed to the next step.
+If not, and if you haven't enabled MongoDB to start automatically when your computer boots, you will need to do this manually.
+On Linux, follow [these instructions](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/#start-mongodb).
 1. In a terminal, enter the virtual environment where you [installed](#installation) beaverdam, and run
     ```
     beaverdam view config.toml